peter1357908/DeMark-Indicator/NOTES.md

 ## TODO
+1. color the annotations (red bear and green bull)
+1. find out about where to place zeroes
+1. use a better UI (faster and with a more intuitive control... zoom out... maybe use a slider/scroll bar?
+Maybe... make my own?)
+1. README

 ## Important Realizations
 * don't forget to use the `parse_date` flag when reading with `pd.read_csv`... and know that dates in simple string are not automatically recognized by matplotlib...